 My Mother had blood tests during pregnancies, which showed anaemia, however she was not given a full blood test for around thirty years whilst under the care of psychiatric services as well as other services and when she finally did her thyroid hormone levels were deranged which may explain why she was often tired and cold with achy legs for many years.

 My Mother also had pre-eclampsia during pregnancies and scientific research suggests a possible link to the prediction of future thyroid diseases in women who had pre-eclampsia during pregnancy.
+My mum also had baby blues during and after pregnancy, and premenstrual syndrome (PMS) as well as other endocrine disorders have been linked to it.

 I now know that underactive thyroid disease in particular may come with depression, psychosis, hallucinations, and early onset dementia (amnesia) if left undiagnosed and untreated over time.
 It can also cause myxedema which my Mother developed over time – see the myxedema madness link below.